Faith Like Potatoes Film Review

 He is pleased and gains confidence as people show up in crowds to hear his message.

 Good things begin to happen, often amazing things that a person of strong faith would feel is nothing other than miraculous.
-They include the survival of a woman struck by lightening and thought to be dead, sudden and unexpected rain during dry season dampening a wild fire, and the survival of potato crops.
+They include the survival of a woman struck by lightning and thought to be dead, sudden and unexpected rain during dry season dampening a wild fire, and the survival of potato crops.

-Angus always says that unlike maize, the potatoes are buried in the earth and you can not see how they are doing, whether they are growing, until it is time to harvest them.
+- Angus always says that unlike maize, the potatoes are buried in the earth and you can not see how they are doing, whether they are growing, until it is time to harvest them.

 As I have mentioned in my other film reviews, I like to watch the additional "special features" when I watch a dvd.
 If you rent Faith like Potatoes on dvd, you will find a special feature that is narrated by Frank Rautenbach, the actor who plays Angus.

-In this feature, Angus Buchan himself is interviewed along with his wife and the camera follows him on the work he is still doing today.
+- In this feature, Angus Buchan himself is interviewed along with his wife and the camera follows him on the work that he is still doing today.